-- In one episode of Burn Notice, Michael and Fiona meet with a particularly Genre Savvy Mark of the Week in a hot tub at a public pool, which has the added benefit of making it more difficult for someone to wear a wire.
+- In 'Do No Harm' Michael and Fiona meet with a particularly Genre Savvy Mark of the Week in a hot tub at a public pool, which has the added benefit of making it more difficult for someone to wear a wire.

 - In The Neo-Anarchists' Guide to Real Life it was recommended that runners meet with their Mr. Johnson (employer) at a public place such as a McHugh's restaurant.

 - Many of the adventures published for the game had runners meeting with their Mr. Johnson in public places such as restaurants, bars and nightclubs.

 - In Covert Action Player Character can meet local informants simply in the lounge of his hotel.
 Not that it was necessary or alert-safe.